day50-dev/sidechat/README.md

 </p>

 # screen-query, sd-picker and sqa
-**The tmux suite**:
+**The Tmux Suite**

-This is a conversational agent with suppport for conversation history, adding screenshots, command output, cycling pane focus, wiping memory, turning off and on pane capturing, adding external context and probably more after I write this, all sitting agnostically on top of tmux so there's no substantive workflow change needed.
+A conversational agent with suppport for conversation history, adding screenshots, command output, cycling pane focus, wiping memory, turning off and on pane capturing, adding external context and probably more after I write this, all sitting agnostically on top of tmux so there's no substantive workflow change needed.
 You can just beckon the LLM at your leisure.

 There's an intentionally unsophisticated `installer.sh` that may work and if it doesn't, it should be very easy to find out what's going on.